 The night was like something out of a horror film: the sky was pitch black and the only source of lights were that provided from the city, people were scarce and this made the surroundings seem utterly dead, and then a slow wind blew through and set a nearby playground in motion.
 Its squeaks and creeks were the only sounds around, except for a little boy and distant footsteps.

 "Come on, Mom," the little boy groaned as he waited on the climbing bars.
 "She's always late."

-Slowly, out of the veil of darkness, Drusilla emerged like a ghost in her innocently captivating white dress.
+Slowly, out of the veil of darkness, Drusilla emerged like a ghost in her innocent white dress.
 She was as pale as ever, with her sickly yet porcelain form, but her voice rang out into the silence like bird echoing overhead.
+"Are you lost?"

 For a moment, the boy almost had a heart attack at the sound of her eerie British voice, but seeing her smiling he thought nothing of it.
 "No, my mom's just supposed to pick me up, is all."

-Drusilla stalked closer to the climbing bars as the child hopped off and she offered, "Do you want me to walk you home?"
+Drusilla stalked closer to the climbing bars as the child hopped off.
+"Do you want me to walk you home?"